Biodefense: Biodefense market

 In 2015, global biodefense market was estimated at $9.8 billion.
 Experts correlated the large marketplace to an increase in government attention and support as a result of rising bioterrorism threats worldwide.
 Government's heightened interest is anticipated expand the industry into the foreseeable future.
 According to Medgadget.com, "Many government legislations like Project Bioshield offers nations with counter measures against chemical, radiological, nuclear and biological attack."

 Project Bioshield offers accessible biological countermeasures targeting various strains of smallpox and anthrax.
 "Main goal of the project is creating funding authority to build next generation counter measures, make innovative research & development programs and create a body like FDA (Food & Drug Administration) that can effectively use treatments in case of emergencies."
 Increased funding, in addition to public health organizations' elevated consideration in biodefense technology investments, could trigger growth in the global biodefense market.

 The global biodefense market is divided into geographical locations such as APAC, Latin America, Europe, MEA, and North America.
 The biodefense industry in North America lead the global industry by a large margin, making it the highest regional revenue share for 2015, contributing approximately $8.91 billion of revenue this year, due to immense funding and government reinforcements.
 The biodefense market in Europe is predicted to register a CAGR of 11.41% by the forecast timeline.
 The United Kingdom's Ministry of Defense granted $75.67 million designated for defense & civilian research, making it the highest regional industry share for 2012.

 In 2016, Global Market Insights released a report covering the new trends in the biodefense market backed by detailed, scientific data.
 Industry leaders in biodefense market include the following corporations: Emergent Biosolutions, SIGA Technologies, Ichor Medical Systems Incorporation, PharmaAthene, Cleveland BioLabs Incorporation, Achaogen (bankrupt in 2019), Alnylam Pharmaceuticals, Avertis, Xoma Corporation, Dynavax Technologies Incorporation, Elusys Therapeutics, DynPort Vaccine Company LLC, Bavarian Nordic and Nanotherapeutics Incorporation.

 Legislation

-During the 115th Congress in July 2018, four Members of Congress, both Republican and Democrat (Anna Eshoo, Susan Brooks, Frank Palone and Greg Walden) introduced biodefense legislation called the Pandemic and All Hazards Preparedness and Advancing Innovation Act (PAHPA) (H.R.
+In July 2018, during the 115th Congress of the United States, four Members of Congress, both Republican and Democrat (Anna Eshoo, Susan Brooks, Frank Palone and Greg Walden) introduced biodefense legislation called the Pandemic and All Hazards Preparedness and Advancing Innovation Act (PAHPA) (H.R.
 6378).
 The bill strengthens the federal government's preparedness to deal with a wide range of public health emergencies, whether created through an act of bioterrorism or occurring through a natural disaster.
 The bill reauthorizes funding to improve bioterrorism and other public health emergency preparedness and response activities such as the Hospital Preparedness Program, the Public Health Emergency Preparedness Cooperative Agreement, Project BioShield, and BARDA for the advanced research and development of medical countermeasures (MCMs).

 H.R.
 6378 has 24 cosponsors from both political parties.
 On September 25, 2018, the House of Representatives passed the bill.